smhongok/ieeenat_fullname_supp.bst/README.md

 # CVPR supplementary material citation form changing bst file
 I provide a .bst file which changes the citation form from [1] to [S1].
-It is modified from ieeenat_fullname.bst
+It is modified from ieeenat_fullname.bst.
 So this can be used for supplementary materials for CVPR submission, and I hope so.

 # Examples